madisonbullard/sst-zero-template/README.md

     - `kill -9 <PID>`
   - Then try restarting the Zero server.

+## Zero Permissions
+Zero permissions are not set, but the scaffold to define permissions is in `packages/core/src/zero/index.ts`.
+From the Zero docs:
+> If a policy is not defined for a table or operation, Zero currently allows the operation.
+> This is not a very safe default, but it is productive.
+We will likely flip this default in the future.
+More from the docs [here](https://zero.rocicorp.dev/docs/permissions).

 ### Production deployment
 - This repo isn't quite set up for prod deploys yet.
 There are a few `throw new Error()` in the codebase that should catch all the places that need updates to support a prod deployment.
 Most are just populating the correct env vars for prod.